-The taxes imposed on AUC do not apply to sales to a person holding a cannabis research license under the Cannabis Law.
+The taxes imposed on adult-use cannabis products do not apply to sales to a person holding a cannabis research license under the Cannabis Law.

 A cannabis research license permits a licensee to produce, process, purchase, and/or possess cannabis for the following limited research purposes:

-You must maintain complete and accurate records containing all the information you need to properly prepare your AUC tax returns and to verify their accuracy if you are audited by the Tax Department.
+You must maintain complete and accurate records containing all the information you need to properly prepare your adult-use cannabis products tax returns and to verify their accuracy if you are audited by the Tax Department.
 This includes, but is not limited to:

 You must retain all records for three years after the due date of the return they relate to or the date you file the return, whichever is later.

-If you’re required to obtain a Certificate of Registration and do not, you will be subject to a penalty of $500 for each month, or part of a month, during which you possess AUC without a certificate, up to $10,000.
+If you’re required to obtain a Certificate of Registration and do not, you will be subject to a penalty of $500 for each month, or part of a month, during which you possess adult-use cannabis products without a certificate, up to $10,000.

-Every AUC distributor and AUC retailer who fails to maintain or make available required records is subject to a penalty up to $500 for each month or part of a month in which the failure occurs.
+Every adult-use cannabis products distributor and adult-use cannabis products retailer who fails to maintain or make available required records is subject to a penalty up to $500 for each month or part of a month in which the failure occurs.

-If you’re an AUC distributor or an AUC retailer who is required to obtain a Certificate of Registration, and who is determined to have possessed or sold illicit cannabis, your Certificate of Registration will be revoked for:
+If you’re an adult-use cannabis products distributor or an adult-use cannabis products retailer who is required to obtain a Certificate of Registration, and who is determined to have possessed or sold illicit cannabis, your Certificate of Registration will be revoked for: